 AirDoctor 2000 is the newest member of AirDoctor’s family.
 It covers larger spaces than the AirDoctor 1000 but is smaller than the AirDoctor 3000 and 5500 models.

 Based on specifications, it is very similar to AirDoctor 1000, but the design is identical to AirDoctor 3000.

 So, who will it fit best?
 Let’s find out.

 AirDoctor 2000 Design, Size

-The air intake is through the front, and the air outlet is through the top behind the control panel.
-The touchscreen panel is large and with symbols, so easy to understand.
+The air intake is through the front, and the outlet is through the top behind the control panel.
+The touchscreen panel is large and has symbols, so it is easy to understand.
 Next to the controls are two filter change reminder lights.

 On both sides of the air purifier are built-in handles to quickly move apart this only 10lbs unit.

 On one side is also an air quality sensor hidden behind the cover.

 The overall design is nice and clean and would fit in any interior.

 How Does AirDoctor 2000 Work, And What Sources of Indoor Pollution Destroy?